sfeakes/AqualinkD/README.md

   * This is faster, more reliable and does not intefear with the physical PDA device (like existing implimentation)
   * Please consider this very much BETA at the moment.
   * use `device_id=0x33` in aqualinkd.conf
+* Added MQTT vsp_pump/speed/set for setting speed (RPM/GPM) by %, for automation hubs.
+* cleaned up code for spa_mode and spa for newer pannels.
+* Allow VSP to be asigned to virtual button.
+* Fixed bug with timer not starting.

 # Updates in Release 2.4.0
 * <b>WARNING</b> Breaking change if you use dimmer (please change button_??_lightMode from 6 to 10)